openschemas/schemaorg/README.md

 definitions to their datasets, software, and other worldly things.
 For development functions with Python along with the web interface that serves the published specifications, please see [https://www.github.com/schemaorg/schemaorg](https://www.github.com/schemaorg/schemaorg).
+For versions 0.1.0 and later, the structure of the data files changed, so we provide schema.org 12.0 and later.
+For older versions of schemaorg, use versions prior to 12.0.

 ## What is this not?